prajjwalmehta123/KAN-GPT-2/README.md

-# Training small GPT-2 style models using KANs instead of MLPs in JAX
+# Training small GPT-2 style models using KANs instead of MLPs

 This repository compares transformers using multilayer perceptron (MLP) and Kolmogorov-Arnold networks (KAN) layers.